 EU Risk Dashboard Released: About the app: The EU Risk Dashboard is a web app developed by Open Risk to assist with the exploration and understanding of the large number of economic indicators published by the ECB in its Statistical Data Warehouse.
 The app data are derived from the timeseries available in the Warehouse.
 Most readings in the currently selected series are monthly and update automatically when those become available at the Warehouse.

-RegNews, the Regulatory News Aggregator: With all the activity around financial regulation having a convenient aggregation of the main news feeds is an indispensable tool for risk managers.
-This led us to build and roll out of the Regulatory News App (RegNews in short), which is now live and freely accessible here.
+RegNews, the Regulatory News Aggregator: With all the ongoing activity around financial regulation having a convenient aggregation point for the main news is an indispensable tool for financial risk managers.
+This prompted us to build and roll out the Regulatory News App (RegNews in short), which is now live and freely accessible here.
 The app is designed to be usable both on a desktop and mobile environment.
-In line with the beta testing status of the entire Open Risk website, this app will evolve, subject to user comments and feedback.
+In line with the beta testing status of the entire Open Risk website, this app will evolve, subject to user comments and feedback!